Primary tabs

 - The relatively intense timetable of the MPhil demands that students develop exemplary time-management skills.
 They work in collaboration with their supervisors to devise appropriate plans of study, and have to ensure that they meet all deadlines, formal and informal.

 - Students are expected to make regular presentations in seminar situations.
-This develops their oral presentation skills, as does the assessed oral presentation on their "second seminar" at the end of the Lent term.
+This develops their oral presentation skills, as does the Oral Presentation at the end of the Lent Term.

 Continuing

-For those applying to continue from the MPhil to PhD, the minimum academic standard is normally an overall distinction on the MPhil.
+To continue to a PhD in the Faculty, students must apply through the University's admission processes, considering funding and application deadlines.
+Readmission is not automatic, and each application is considered on its own merits.
+For those applying to continue from the MPhil by Advanced Study to a PhD, the minimum academic standard is an overall distinction on the MPhil.

 Open Days